Reminder for Women in Law Prelaw Event

 Registration Open for Annual Leadership Conference

-The JRCLS Leadership Conference will be held on at BYU and at Aspen Grove.
-Highlights of the conference include leadership development and training, the annual sunrise hike to Stewart Falls, and keynote addresses by Elder Bruce A. Carlson, Emeritus General Authority of the Church of Jesus Christ of Latter-day Saints, and D. Gordon Smith, the newly announced Dean of the J. Reuben Clark Law School.
+The JRCLS Leadership Conference will be held on September 29-30, 2016 at BYU and at Aspen Grove.
+Highlights of the conference include leadership development and training, the annual sunrise hike to Stewart Falls, and keynote addresses by Elder Bruce A. Carlson, Emeritus General Authority of the Church of Jesus Christ of Latter-day Saints, and D. Gordon Smith, the new Dean of the J. Reuben Clark Law School.
 The Leadership Conference is for Attorney Chapter Chairs, Vice Chairs, and Women in Law representatives as well as Chapter Relations Council Members, Student Chapters Board members, International board and committee members and Clark Society Advisors.
 We hope you will join us for this inspiring event.
 Click here for more information and to register.
 If you have any questions, please contact Lorie Hobbs at email@example.com.

 Now Accepting Entries for Religious Liberty in 30 Seconds Contest